 Video also allows businesses to distribute valuable testimonials across various platforms. including websites, social media feeds, social media stories, emails, direct messages and can even be included in sales decks to add authenticity to presentations.

-Video testimonials are a fantastic way to grab your current and potential customers attention.
+Customer testimonial videos are a fantastic way to grab your current and potential customers attention.
 This powerful type of marketing offers a level of authenticity and engagement which is otherwise hard to portray to new and potential clients.

 Video is dominating the digital marketing space at the moment and the statistics speak for themselves.
 According to Google nearly 50% of internet users look for videos related to a product or service before visiting a store and video ads have an average click-through rate of 1.84% – the highest of all digital ad formats.
 (Business Insider).
 But what’s the best way to drive sales for your business with video?